numediart/EEGLearn-Pytorch/README.md

 ## Notes

+A [jupyter notebook](EEGLearn_ShortDemo.ipynb) presents a short summary of the codes.

 The early stopping being not implemented in Pytorch, a version of the code with a custome version will be uploaded as soon as possible.